abdrahmansoltan/Learning-Notes/JavaScript/02-OOP.md

 ## Notes

+- We can create objects using functions, but that’s an old-school and frowned-upon way of making objects.
+Here're some of the reasons:
+  - the object methods are created anew for each object.
+In the code above we create greet twice, and they do the same thing, but occupy different memory.
+It’s inefficient.
+Plus in order to modify or remove a method, we need to find all its occurrences in the code and fix them.
+    - The main issue is that if we have many functions, then all of them are stored in memory.
+That’s not good.
+Because functions may be big, and we may need only one of them at a time.
+    - That's where the [protoType chain](#prototypal-inheritance-delegation) comes in handy, as it allows us to create a function once (in memory), and then inherit it in other objects -> which is done using `Object.create()`

+      ```js
+      function User(name) {
+        const user = Object.create(sayHi); // (functions) is the prototype object and we use (Object.create) to set the prototype manually
+        user.name = name;
+      }

+      function sayHi() {
+        alert(this.name);
+      }

+      new User('John').sayHi(); // John
+      ```

+  - Another problem with functions is that they use the `[[Environment]]` property to store the outer lexical environment reference.
+That’s needed to access outer variables.
+But here we don’t need it at all.
 - if you want a class method to be automatically called when an instance of the class is created, then you should put this method in the `constructor()`
 - in old syntax if we didn't use the word **"new"**, then **this** keyword will point to the `window` object
 - Is it possible to create functions `A` and `B` so that `new A() == new B()`?